MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 ## Learn more

-To learn more about what you can do with this service, see the [Azure AI Vision](https://docs.microsoft.com/azure/cognitive-services/computer-vision/overview-ocr) page.
+To learn more about what you can do with this service, see Azure AI Vision's documentation on [optical character recognition](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-ocr).